jonkalev/oldblog/_posts/2019-12-27-Beartracks.md

 <figcaption>Clean, simple and wire tight, horns up is what you want</figcaption>
 </figure>

-  A question I got from a neighbor was why don't you hire a guy to to do all this.
+  A question I got from a neighbor was "why don't you hire a mexican guy to to do all this".
-Of course he hires everything done and drives a fancy truck while complaining about the price of cattle and all the payments he has to make.
+Of course he hires everything done by "mexicans" and drives a fancy truck while complaining about the price of cattle and all the payments he has to make.
+Im pretty apolitical - they are unoformly corrupt and inefficiant regardless of party IMO.
+But this guy has TRump stcikers frotn and rear.
+So I ask hows the wall going, he goes on and one about the prigress then I play dumb and ask "wont that stop the mexicans that do fencing"?
+He says "oh no Trump will make sure we have enough illegals."
 You get the picture.

   For ranching in this environment you have all the right conditions to be a low-cost producer.
 But your mindset has to be right, paying others to do work you can do yourself does'nt fit that model.
  Plus in my case there is a added bonus, it beats the gym hands down.
 My woman has labled me as "faugly" so I figure I can address the "fat" part this way.